wesleysee/dynamix/README.md

 Do **not** mix Dynamix and SimpleFeatures plugins, these are not compatible.

 Dynamix webGui requires an up-to-date browser version.
-It has been tested with the latest versions of Internet Explorer, Chrome and Firefox.
+It has been tested with the latest versions of Internet Explorer, Chrome, Firefox and Safari.

 #### Installation